TaiThanhhhh/BrainRot-Alert/README.md

 BrainRot Alert respects your privacy:

 - All data is stored **locally** on your device
-- No data is sent to external servers
+- No data is sent to external servers (except Telegram if enabled)
 - No tracking or analytics
 - No personal information is collected
+- Telegram bot token and chat ID are stored locally and encrypted

 ---

 <p align="center">Made with ❤️ by TaiThanh</p>
 <p align="center">Fighting brainrot, one alert at a time! 🧠✨</p>